Crossing the floor

-In parliamentary systems, politicians are said to cross the floor if they formally change their political affiliation to a different political party than which they were initially elected under (as is the case in Canada and the United Kingdom).
-In Australia though, this term simply refers to Members of Parliament (MPs) who dissent from the party line and vote against the express instructions of the party whip while retaining membership in their political party (at least for the time being).
+In some parliamentary systems (e.g., in Canada and the United Kingdom), politicians are said to cross the floor if they formally change their political affiliation to a political party different from the one they were initially elected under.
+In Australia, this term simply refers to Members of Parliament (MPs) who dissent from the party line and vote against the express instructions of the party whip while retaining membership in their political party.

 Voting against party lines may lead to consequences such as losing a position (e.g., as minister or a portfolio critic) or being ejected from the party caucus.
 While these practices are legally permissible in most countries, crossing the floor can lead to controversy and media attention.
-Some countries like India, the Maldives and Bangladesh have laws that remove a member from parliament due to floor-crossing.
+Some countries like Malaysia, Pakistan, India, Indonesia, the Maldives and Bangladesh have laws that remove a member from parliament due to floor-crossing.

 Etymology

 The term originates from the British House of Commons, which is configured with the Government and Opposition facing each other on rows of benches.
 In consequence, MPs who switch from the governing party to one in opposition (or vice versa) also change which side of the chamber on which they sit.
 A notable example of this is Winston Churchill, who crossed the floor from the Conservatives to the Liberals in 1904, later crossing back in 1924.
 The term has passed into general use in other Westminster parliamentary democracies even if many of these countries have semicircular or horseshoe-shaped debating chambers.

-The Australia meaning on the other hand arises from the way divisions — roll call votes — are conducted.
+The Australia meaning on the other hand arises from the way divisions—roll call votes—are conducted.
 In Australian chambers, members move to the government benches (on the presiding officer's right) to vote in favor of a motion, and the opposition benches (on the presiding officer's left) to vote against a motion.
 Therefore, an MP who crosses the floor is on the opposite side of the chamber from the rest of their party, and on government motions frequently on the opposite side of the chamber than they normally sit.

 In Nigeria, the term "crossing the carpet" or "carpet crossing" is used.
 In India, a similar expression is "Aaya Ram Gaya Ram", referring to political floor-crossing.